mpaviotti/mpaviotti.github.com/_posts/2022-11-10-fixed-points-CCS.markdown

 because, for any $$x \in X$$ we choose for $$f(\bot_0)$$ (even the bottom element), $$\bigsqcup f \{\bot_0\} = \bigsqcup \{x\} = x$$.

-The only way this category had an initial element is if the arrows in the category were *strict*, namely they preserved $$\bot$$ elements, but as we have seen continuous functions do not necessarily preserve it.
+The only way this category had an initial element is if the arrows in the category were *strict*, namely they preserved $$\bot$$ elements, but, as we have seen, continuous functions do not necessarily preserve it.

 > Is this just a coincidence that Scott's model is not trivial?

 Not really.

-If it was trivial it would break computational adequacy which is the statement that for every pair or well-typed terms in the language $$\Gamma \vdash t : A$$ and $$\Gamma \vdash t' : A$$
+Because if it was trivial it would break computational adequacy which is the statement that for every pair or well-typed terms in the language $$\Gamma \vdash t : A$$ and $$\Gamma \vdash t' : A$$